Boko Haram insurgency: 2019

-Barnawi's ISWAP launched a major offensive in January, attacking several Nigerian military bases, including those at Magumeri and Gajiram.
-Insurgents also overran and destroyed the IDP town of Rann, displacing its inhabitants yet again.
-The destruction of Rann was initially attributed to ISWAP, but Shekau's Boko Haram later claimed responsibility.

-Three Boko Haram suicide bombers killed 30 people in Konduga, Borno, on 16 June.
-Boko Haram shot dead at least 65 people in Nganzai, Borno, who were walking home from a funeral on 27 July.
+ISWAP launched a major offensive in January 2019, attacking several Nigerian military bases, including those at Magumeri and Gajiram.
+Insurgents overran and destroyed the IDP camp at Rann, displacing its inhabitants yet again.
+The destruction of Rann was initially attributed to ISWAP, but Boko Haram later claimed responsibility.
+Three Boko Haram suicide bombers killed 30 people in Konduga on 16 June.
+Boko Haram killed at least 65 people in Nganzai, Borno, who were walking home from a funeral on 27 July.

 2020

-The first half of 2020 was relatively calm.
-On 6 January, Boko Haram bombed a market in Gamboru, Borno, killing at least 38 people.
+On 6 January 2020, Boko Haram bombed a market in Gamboru, Borno, killing at least 38 people.
 On 9 February, they killed at least 30 people in Auno, Borno.
-On 15 March they attacked a military post in Toumour, injuring a soldier and during which 50 insurgents were killed.
+On 15 March they attacked a military post in Toumour, injuring a soldier; 50 insurgents were killed.

 On 23 March, they carried out massacres against the Chadian and Nigerian armies.
-The Chadian Defense Minister, Mahamat Abali Salah, announced on 31 March the launch of "Operation Boma's Wrath", in response to Boko the 23 March massacres.
-The operation's target is to wipe out the Boko Haram remnants around Lake Chad, the operation is named after the island where Boko Haram launched a seven-hour assault, that Chadian President Idriss Déby said, was the worst the country's military had ever suffered.
+Chad President Idriss Déby said it was the worst attack its military had ever suffered.
+Chad Defense Minister Mahamat Abali Salah announced on 31 March the launch of "Operation Boma's Wrath" in response to the massacres.
+The operation's target was to wipe out the Boko Haram remnants around Lake Chad.

 On 9 June, Boko Haram killed 81 villagers in a mass shooting in Gubio, Borno.
 On 13 June, Boko Haram killed at least 20 soldiers in Monguno and more than 40 civilians in Nganzai.
-On 29 July, the convoy of the Borno governor, Babagana Zulum was attacked by Boko Haram.
+On 29 July, the convoy of the Borno Governor Babagana Zulum was attacked by Boko Haram.
 Five people were killed in fighting, including three policemen.
 The governor was not hurt.
 On 2 August, Boko Haram killed at least 18 people in a grenade attack on an IDP camp in Far North, Cameroon.
-On 9 August, ISWAP killed six French aid workers and two Nigerien civilians in Kouré, Tillabéri Region, Niger.
-On 19 August, Islamic State militants took hundreds of people hostage in Borno.
+On 9 August, ISWAP killed six French aid workers and two Nigerien civilians in Kouré, Niger.
+On 19 August, ISWAP took hundreds of people hostage in Borno.